chuanhao01/learn-ray-tracing/rust/README.md

 To build and run:

+- `cargo run -r --bin "cli-BINARY_NAME" -- -h`
+  - Runs the render with a CLI helper
-- `cargo run -r`
+- `cargo run -r --bin OTHERS-EXAMPLES`
-  - Runs the `main.rs` file and has the ppm file contents write to `stdout`
+  - Runs the example with the ppm file contents written to `stdout`
-  - A better command to run would be `cargo run -r > test.ppm`
 - `cargo build -r` and run the binary at `target/release/rust-simple-raytracer(.exe)`

 ## Development